1st Quarter classes begin the week of September 8, 2025.

 Day(s): Wed

-Dancers will practice skills in musicality, balance, flexibility, and coordination as they learn to dance as a group.
+Young dancers will practice skills in musicality, balance, flexibility, and coordination as they learn to dance as a group.
 Each quarter, a different musical fairytale ballet will provide the inspiration and the music for the class.
 Dancers will become familiar with the story of the ballet and the orchestral music as they go through their own routine.
-Third quarter beginning dancers will learn the story of Swan Lake, a timeless ballet about the princess Odette based on German and Russian folk tales and composed by Pyotr Ilyich Tchaikovsky in 1876.
-In class, they work to identify, apply, demonstrate, and integrate the following techniques from the Vaganova ballet method such as: 1st-6th positions, marching and skipping, demi plie, grand plie, saute, bourree, grand jete, and tendu, along with pas de chat, pas de bourree, arabesque, arabesque saute, and soutenu.
-Students will develop their physical conditioning by core leg and arm strength.
+The music, story, and characters will serve as an inspiration for creative movement.
+First quarter, young dancers will learn the story of Peter and the Wolf, composed by Sergei Prokofiev and performed as a ballet since 1995.
+In class, dancers will learn to recognize, understand, and apply techniques from the Vaganova ballet method such as: 1st - 6th positions, marching and skipping, demi plie, grand plie, saute, bourree, grand jete, and tendu.
+Students will also develop their physical conditioning and learn teamwork.
+Dancers in this level must be minimum age 4 by the start of class.
 A demonstration of skills learned will be showcased for parents on the last class each quarter.
+Registration is for one morning class, however students who wish to further their skills are encouraged to sign up for both Monday and Wednesday morning lessons.
+Compass ballet students will have an opportunity to audition for the Alchemy Ballet Academy Winter Performance (including excerpts from The Nutcracker).
 Ballet students are expected to wear appropriate attire.
 Young ladies must wear a leotard with skirt (attached or detached), pink tights, and soft pink ballet shoes in canvas or leather.
 Young men must wear a slim-fitting white t-shirt, black shorts, white socks, and soft black ballet shoes in canvas or leather.
-Topics in this series: The Little Humpbacked Horse (Quarter 1); The Nutcracker (Quarter 2); Swan Lake (Quarter 3); and Don Quixote (Quarter 4).
+Topics in this series include:Peter and the Wolf (Quarter 1), The Nutcracker (Quarter 2), Fairy Doll (Quarter 3), and Carnival of the Animals (Quarter 4)

 10:00 am-10:50 am